retaildevcrews/helium-typescript/README.md

 ### Dependency Vulnerability

-Currently, helium-typescript has a dependncy on inversify-restify-utils which has a [vulnerability](https://www.npmjs.com/advisories/1171) (Regular Expression Denial of Service) due to a dependency on an older version of restify.
+Currently, helium-typescript has a dependency on inversify-restify-utils which has a [vulnerability](https://www.npmjs.com/advisories/1171) (Regular Expression Denial of Service) due to a dependency on an older version of restify.
 This is being tracked in the appropriate github repo with [this issue](https://github.com/inversify/InversifyJS/issues/1158).

 ### Warnings